Meet Our Team

 Robert Black

-Robert Jones Black is the great-grandson of legendary golfer Bobby Jones and the Founder of the Generation Next Project, a nonprofit dedicated to strengthening youth mental health.
-Through this work, Robert has combined his family’s legacy with a personal commitment to helping young people build resilience, confidence, and emotional well-being.
+Robert Jones Black is the Founder and President of the Generation Next Project, a nonprofit dedicated to strengthening youth mental health.
+The great‑grandson of golf legend Bobby Jones, Robert blends his family’s legacy with a personal commitment to helping young people build resilience, confidence, and emotional well‑being.

 Marlee Rindal